 For example, in Alberta there is something called a “strategic recruitment stream” for which people who have experience in certain professions can and be considered, such as the engineering occupations category, the post-graduate worker category and the optional or compulsory trades category.

 There is also an employer driven stream which Alberta offers foreign applicants wishing to be nominated by the province.
-Within that stream, applicants have three options for employment categories, which are:
+Within that stream, applicants have two options for employment categories, which are:

 Keep in mind processes and requirements for these programs often change.
 To get the most up-to-date information on what is required to become a provincial immigration nominee you should consult the relevant government website of the province in which you plan to apply.